TosbackCgusBridge-Bot/CGUs-versions/Drudgereport/Privacy Policy.md

 Where is #programmatic heading?
 Erik @Requidan talks to @LiveIntent about this and more in this month's podcast: blog.liveintent.com/…

-About 4 days ago
+About 5 days ago

 My week on Twitter : 3 Mentions, 16.8K Mention Reach, 3 Favorited, 2 Tweets.
 See yours with sumall.com/performan… pic.twitter.com/nuSB…

-About 5 days ago
+About 6 days ago

 Listen now to Erik @Requidan's State of #Programmatic podcast w. @LiveIntent's @KeishaSG &. @kerel\_cooper here: blog.liveintent.com/…

-About 6 days ago
+Last week

 AMA: Outsourcing advertising for publishers with @mrmistry stateofdigitalpublis… via @StateofDigitalP